luksfarris/luksfarris.github.io/docs/_posts/2025-01-19-nothing-missing.md

 code in a repository *just in case*, especially it this particular code was especially hard to implement; or is an elegant solution to a problem we don't have anymore.

-What is it that makes us keep these bits of code?
+What is it, that makes us keep these bits of code?
 I think it's pride.
-Pride of the code we wrote, and regret that ultimately there's no use for it.
+Pride of the code we wrote and regret that ultimately there's no use for it.
 There's no remedy: push it to a gist or a personal repository, remove it from your project, and move on.
 Over time it will lose it's importance to you.

 <br><br><br>

 *this has been a shorter essay, I'm trying to force myself to write more often.
-I expect to write a new article a month or so.*
+I expect to write a new article each month.*